kc-howe/weather-widget/README.md

 A basic weather widget built using the Dash application framework.

 ## Description
 This widget displays current temperature, precipitation, humidity, and wind data for the user's current location.
 A 21-hour forecast of temperature data is provided, along with a 7-day daily forecast.
-All data is updated every five minutes or upon reloading the page, allowing for a mostly continuous live-stream of weather data.
+All data is updated every minute or upon reloading the page, allowing for a continuous live-stream of weather data.

 ## Website
 The fully deployed application is available [here](http://18.222.202.114:8050/).